apache/attic-site/cwiki_retired/AAREADME.txt

 The first line of the file can be used to override the name of the status file where the wiki name is not the same.
 For example, eag.txt contains eagle

-WARNING: Puppet does not automatically remove files from the target host if they are deleted here.
-Raise an INFRA Jira if a file needs to be removed (e.g. a project restarts)